kerberos-io/deployment/README.k8s.md

 	--discovery-token-ca-cert-hash sha256:dcea694458128b8cad4315dbbdab11796cd2bef03d08a3ce2caed3fc1837d63b
 ```

-Save the `.kube/config` so you can use `kubectl` to interact with the cluster.
+Save the `.kube/config` file to enable the use of `kubectl` for interacting with the Kubernetes cluster.

 ```bash
 mkdir -p $HOME/.kube